BohdanBezushka/The-Last-Hamburger/README.md

 The website development was created in the "main" branch.
 This branch was deployed using GitHub Pages.
 This site was deployed by completing the following steps:

-1.Open GitHub.
+1. Open GitHub.
-2.Click on the project to be deployed.
+2. Click on the project to be deployed.
-3.Navigate to the "Settings".
+3. Navigate to the "Settings".
-4.Navigate down to the "GitHub Pages".
+4. Navigate down to the "GitHub Pages".
-5.Click on "Check it out here!".
+5. Click on "Check it out here!".
-6.Select the "main" branch and select "Save".
+6. Select the "main" branch and select "Save".
-7.The link to the live website was ready on the top.
+7. The link to the live website was ready on the top.